dotnet/designs/accepted/2020/diagnostics/activity-improvements-2.md

 - Exposing extra property can confuse the API consumers to know exactly when this property is needed or even they should care about it.
 - Adding such property to `ActivityCreationOptions` will increase the size of this struct which we are trying to make it compact for perf reasons.
 - I am not seeing a strong reason why the first solution wouldn't be good enough.

+## Handle ActivitySource.StartActivity(..., string parentId,....) case

+When API users call `ActivitySource.StartActivity(..., string parentId,....) `, we eventually call all listeners callback `ActivityListener.GetRequestedDataUsingParentId` and we pass the parent Id string to that callback. parent Id string can be a regular string or it can be constructed from the parent context (trace Id, span Id, and the trace flags).
+The feedback we got from OT is this design will require the implementers to try to extract the context from the parent Id.
+If the context cannot be extracted, the passed information will be kind not useful for the OT scenarios (the parent Id can be useful in other scenarios though).
+That is mean the burden will be on the listener implementer and will require them to implement `ActivityListener.GetRequestedDataUsingParentId` while not be used in some cases when cannot extract the context.

+The proposed change here is when calling `ActivitySource.StartActivity(..., string parentId,....)` and the listener implementing the callback `ActivityListener.GetRequestedDataUsingParentId`, we'll call this callback as we do today as the listener showing the intend to receive and handle the Parent Id.
+If the listener didn't implement  `ActivityListener.GetRequestedDataUsingParentId` and implementing `ActivityListener.GetRequestedDataUsingContex` then we'll try convert the parent Id to context.
+If the conversion succeed well call `ActivityListener.GetRequestedDataUsingContex` otherwise we'll not call any listeners callbacks.
+There is no APIs change here as all design change is more on the internal implementation details.